SpecterBrowser/specter/README.md

 Specter connects you directly to `.i2p` sites (also called *eepsites*) and services with **zero configuration required**.

-> 🌐 **Note:** Specter also includes experimental access to the clearnet using [Acetone ouproxy](https://i2pwiki.org/OuProxy).
-This allows reaching regular websites via I2P, though the speed and reliability are currently limited.
+> 🌐 **Note:** Specter also includes experimental access to the clearnet using outproxy.This allows reaching regular websites via I2P, though the speed and reliability are currently limited.
 > To support faster and more secure clearnet access (e.g. through high-bandwidth exit nodes), **donations are needed**.

 ---